msg-byu/getting-started/README.md

 (Note: This is a rather large download, about 400 MB total.)
 This image has working copies of python 2.7, 3.4, 3.5, and 3.6.
 You
 are welcome to develop in any of them.
-To access the image use:
+To access the image use this command:

 ```
-docker run --name 'my_container' --rm -i -t wsmorgan/python bash
+docker run --name 'container_name' --rm -i -t wsmorgan/python bash
 ```

-Where the `my_container` variable has be replaced by a name you'll remember.
+Replace the `container_name` variable with a name you'll remember (it's just a placeholder to show you the syntax).
 This command creates a docker container with the name you specify and opens an interactive bash terminal of the docker image.
 The `--rm` flag means that when you exit the interactive terminal the container will also be deleted.
-We will be using this docker image through out the rest of this tutorial to run and test any code you write.
-You can even develop your code from this container, however, keep in mind that when you exit the container will be deleted and any code you have not pushed to GitHub will be lost (even without the `--rm` flag in the command you risk losing any code you wrote while in the container).
+We will be using this docker image throughout the rest of this tutorial to run and test any code you write.
+You can even develop your code from this container!
+However, keep in mind that when you exit, the container will be deleted and any code you have not pushed to GitHub will be lost (even without the `--rm` flag in the command you risk losing any code you wrote while in the container).
 I will assume that you will be producing code